tsheinen/calsync/README.md

 disclaimer: if you give me your canvas token i can do very nasty things to your canvas account please audit this code yourself before you run or ill be sad

 anyway it'll use the Canvas API to grab assigments and output an ical file.
-For it to work you'll need a canvas token (which can be generated in your profile under Approved Integrations) inside the environmental variable CANVAS_TOKEN
+For it to work you'll need a canvas token (which can be generated in your profile under Approved Integrations) inside the environmental variable CANVAS_TOKEN.
+It'll load a [.env](https://crates.io/crates/dotenv) file in your working directory for if you don't want to just leave a canvas access token floating around in your environmental variables.

 * Event UID is a SHA256 hash of event name + timestamp -- this is to prevent duplicates when importing multiple times
 * if an output file is not specified it will write to stdout